 “Yeah,” Paulie said.
-“I ain’t got kids of my own, and Tony would run this place into the freakin’ ground.
+“I ain’t got kids of my own, and Tony would run this place into the friggin’ ground.
 That gagootz got mozzarella for brains!
 You come in here for a few hours every Saturday, and I’ll teach you the business.
 You have to make things right with my sister first, though!”

 “Yeah,” Da’Quarius said.
-“I mean I’ll try.”
+“I mean, I’ll try.”

 “Hey,” Paulie said, getting up and going behind the register.
 “I got something for you out of the lost and found.
-Don’t tell nobody.”
+Don’t tell anyone.”
 He came back out with a NY Giants hat in his hand.
 “You a Giants fan by chance?”

 “Naw, man,” Da’Quarius said.
 “I’m a Jets fan.”